MicrosoftDocs/OfficeDocs-SharePoint/migration/how-the-sharepoint-migration-tool-works.md

 > Only those who have the key have access to the container.
 Other users in the subscription or the tenant do not have access.

 >[!NOTE]
->The **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China.
-It is also not available for users of Office 365 with the German cloud using the data trustee, *German Telekom*.
+>The **SharePoint Migration Tool** is not available for users of Microsoft 365 operated by 21Vianet in China.
+It is also not available for users of Microsoft 365 with the German cloud using the data trustee, *German Telekom*.
 However, it is supported for users in Germany whose data location is not in the German data center.